Azure-Samples/aks-labs/workshops/advanced-aks/workshop.md

 ## Overview

-This workshop will guide you through advanced scenarios and day 2 operations for Azure Kubernetes Service (AKS).
-We will cover topics such as cluster sizing and topology, advanced networking and storage concepts, security concepts, monitoring concepts, and cluster update management.
+This workshop is designed to help you understand advanced Azure Kubernetes Service (AKS) concepts and day 2 operations.
+The workshop will cover topics such as cluster sizing and topology, advanced networking concepts, advanced storage concepts, advanced security concepts, and advanced monitoring concepts.

 ---